Exceed accepted national standards of quality for programs and services.

-CAPS provides a safe space for discussions on identity, empowerment, and intercultural competency.
+Counseling and Psychological Services (CAPS) provides a safe space for discussions on identity, empowerment and intercultural competency.
 As this is a highly emotional time for our nation, we recommend several strategies to care for yourself and help you remain productive throughout the semester.

 Health Promotion understands the impact of student health on academic performance and strives to enhance the social, physical and emotional well being of the diverse student body.
 Health Promotion is committed to providing services that are designed to develop healthy behaviors and prevent health concerns that may interfere with academic and personal success.